 Overview

-Frenkchris Sinay focuses on the organisation of markets under European Union law and public international law.
+Frenkchris Sinay advises clients on the organisation of markets under European Union law and public international law.
+His areas of interest include trade and competition as well as customs, sanctions, and export controls.

 Languages